QuincyOluwaji/Capstone-Project-BellaBeat-A-Case-Study/README.md

 # Capstone-Project-BellaBeat-A-Case-Study
-A project done in completion of the Google Data Analytics course on Coursera
+This is a project i did in completion of the Google Data Analytics course on Coursera